Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 }
 ~~~

-We have two options.
-Add a new endpoint with `/images/post` and make the client use that, or modify the existing one.
+We have two options: Add a new endpoint with `/images/post` and make the client use that, or modify the existing one.

-The new client code has the advantage that it could fall back to submitting the old way if the new endpoint isn't available.
-The old client code though doesn't have this advantage so we can't change the way our code works right now.
-Consider this.
-You have 90 servers.
-You do a slow paced rolling update that will take out servers one step at a time doing an update.
-If an update lasts around a minute, the whole process will take around one and a half hours to complete (not counting any parallel updates).
+The new client code has the advantage in that it can fall back to submitting the old way if the new endpoint isn't available.
+The old client code, however, doesn't have this advantage so we can't change the way our code works right now.
+Consider this: You have 90 servers and you do a slow paced rolling update that will take out servers one step at a time whilst doing an update.
+If an update lasts around a minute, the whole process will take around one and a half hours to complete, (not counting any parallel updates).

-During that time, some of your servers will run the new code and some will run the old one.
-Calls are load balanced, thus you have no control over what server is hit.
-If a client is trying to do a call the new way but hits an old server the client would fail.
-The client could try a fallback, but since you eliminated the old version it will not succeed unless it, by chance, hits a server with the new code (assuming no sticky sessions are set).
+During this time, some of your servers will run the new code and some will run the old one.
+Calls are load balanced, thus you have no control over which servers will be hit.
+If a client is trying to do a call the new way but hits an old server, the client will fail.
+The client can try and fallback, but since you eliminated the old version it will not succeed unless it, by mere chance, hits a server with the new code (assuming no sticky sessions are set).

-Also, once all your servers are updated, an old client will not be able to use your service any longer at all.
+Also, once all your servers are updated, an old client will not be able to use your service any longer.

-Now, you could argue that you don't want to keep old versions of your code forever.
-And that is true in some sense.
-That's why what we are going to do is modify the old code to simply call the new one with some slight augmentations.
-This way once all clients have been migrated, the code can simply be deleted without any problems.
+Now, you can argue that you don't want to keep old versions of your code forever.
+And that’s true in a sense.
+That's why we are going to modify the old code to simply call the new one with some slight augmentations.
+This way, once all clients have been migrated, the code can simply be deleted without any problems.

 #### New Endpoint